andreasbm/readme/README.md

 ### Arrays and objects

 If you have an array or an object you want to stamp to your readme as a list just use the `{{ ... }}` syntax as usual.
-If you for example want to stamp the `dependencies` from your `package.json` file you write `{{ dependencies }}` and the dependencies will be stamped in a nice formatted way.
+If you for example want to stamp the `dependencies` from your `package.json` file you write `{{ dependencies }}` and the dependencies will be stamped in a nice formatted way like this.

 * **colors**: ^1.3.3
 * **fs-extra**: ^7.0.1